StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-workflow-status-management-setup.md

 ms.author: v-pejano
 ms.date: 07/18/2023
 ---
-# WorkFlow - State Management - Setup
+# Status Management - Setup

-## Set up a state management template
+## Set up a State Management Template

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **Status Management Templates** and then choose the related link.
 2. On the **Status Management Templates** page choose **New** action.